hazelenu/hazelenu/README.md

 # 👋 Hi!
-I'm Yiran Li – an SDE who makes films, takes photos for vogue magazine, and hosts a podcast.
+I'm Yiran Li – an SDE who paints, makes films, and takes photos for vogue magazine.

 🎓 Master's in Entertainment Technology @ Carnegie Mellon University (2024–2026)
 🎨 BASc in Product Design & Minor in CS @ The University of Hong Kong (2019–2024)